AdaCore/spark2014/docs/lrm/source/introduction.rst

   implemented until after release 1 of the |SPARK| tools.]

 - |SPARK| shall support the analysis of external communication channels, which are typically implemented using volatile variables.
   See section :ref:`volatile` for further details.

 - The language shall offer an unambiguous semantics.
-In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated either by direct exclusion or by adding rules which indirectly guarantee that some implementation-dependent choice, other than the fundamental data types and constants, cannot effect the externally-visible behavior of the program.
+In Ada terminology, this means that all erroneous and unspecified behaviour shall be eliminated either by direct exclusion or by adding rules which indirectly guarantee that some implementation-dependent choice, other than the fundamental data types and constants, cannot effect the externally-visible behaviour of the program.
 For example, Ada does not specify the order in which actual parameters are evaluated as part of a subprogram call.
 As a result of the SPARK rules which prevent the evaluation of an expression from having side